Doctors Note Logo

 Understanding Visual Field Gaps During Extreme Central Nervous Fatigue

-Extreme mental and physical exhaustion can lead to brief blind spots, flickers, and gray patches in your vision as neural signals slow down and blood flow to the eyes decreases.
+Extreme mental and physical exhaustion can trigger temporary vision changes, including brief blind spots, flickering lights, and gray patches.
+This happens because fatigue slows neural signaling and reduces blood flow to the eyes and visual cortex.

 answer background